 where $\# E(\tG)$ is the number of edges of $\tG$. \end{corollary}

-\begin{proof} The statement directly follows from \cite[Proposition 4.3]{contractioncat} after noticing that magnitude cohomology, in cohomological degree~$k$ and independently on the length degree~$l$, is a subquotient of a module which is finitely generated in degree $\leq g +1$ -- that is, generated by the graphs $\tS(m_1,m_2,m_3)$ and $\tR(m)$, for~$m_1+m_2+m_3, m\leq g$. \end{proof}
+\begin{proof} The statement directly follows from \cite[Proposition 4.3]{contractioncat} after noticing that magnitude cohomology, in cohomological degree~$k$ and independently on the length degree~$l$, is a subquotient of a module which is finitely generated in degree $\leq g + k +1$ -- since it is generated by graphs of genus $\leq g$ and at most $k+2$ vertices, cf.~Theorem~\ref{thm:Vkfg}. \end{proof}

 Let $\tG$ be a graph of genus~$g$, $\underline{e}=(e_1,\dots,e_r)$ a tuple of distinct edges of $\tG$ which are not self-loops.
 We fix a direction on $e_1,\dots,e_r$.
 This extra data is auxiliary, that is the choice of the direction is immaterial, but it is needed to explicitly write down the functor below.
 For a tuple $\underline{m}=(m_i,\dots, m_r)$ of non-negative integers, we let $\tG(\underline{e},\underline{m})$ be the graph obtained from~$\tG$ by subdividing each edge $e_i$ a number of $m_i$ times.
 If $m_i=0$, then ``subdivision'' means ``contraction'' of the edge $e_i$.
-Recall from Remark~\ref{rem:OI} that the category $\mathbf{OI}$ is the category of linearly ordered finite sets and ordered inclusions, and is Gr\"obner.
+Denote by $\mathbf{OI}$ the category of linearly ordered finite sets and ordered inclusions.
 Consider the product category $\mathbf{OI}^r$.
 The directions on the edges $e_i$ have been chosen in order to construct a subdivision functor